 This is a completely pointless bookmarklet I made to add a Martin van Buren popup to other webpages.
 After the Spectre mitigations, the animations are no longer as smooth, but it still basically works, even if it's totally pointless.
 Back by popular request, as obviously there's no other reason to have something this silly.

 - Reverse Digit Span

 This is a tool for Reverse Digit Span tests I thought I would make after reading Hive Mind: How Your Nation's IQ Matters So Much More Than Your Own.
-It persuaded me that this was a good subsample metric for IQ, as it is repeatable and automatically gradable across languages.
+It persuaded me that this was a good representative proxy metric for IQ, as it's repeatable and automatically gradable across language barriers.
 After an experience abroad eerily similar to Micheal Bluth's experience with Rita, I do like using this as an example of what I do for a living, despite it being a personal project I have made $0 on.
 Color me cautious, but I truly don't judge people for any reasonable score.

 I wanted a very simple checklist style workflow system for my phone.
 It works for me, but considering how useful I find it, I suspect lots of people want slightly different things in this area.
 But if you want a click-through style routine reminder system, this might be your jam as well.

 - Up To Current